 Budget and Timeline

-Include your best estimate of a production timeline and project budget, which can include your own fee.
+Include your best estimate of a production timeline and major categories of expense budget, which can include your own fee.
 The budget is not determinative, and both it and the timeline can and probably will change, but the scope should roughly match the resources and timeline of the Fellowship program.
 Do include the optimal time period, between September and November, for presentation of your project.

 References are optional.
 Include up to three letters of reference.
 The references are most useful in relation your ability to work in a collaborative environment and follow through on commitments.
 Your work samples will be your primary indicators of artistic excellence.
 Ask your references to write about their experience with your process and their estimation of your ability to benefit from the AOV11 program.